theatlantic/citylab-data/car-free-index/readme.md

 - the share of commuters who bike to work
 - the share of commuters who walk to work

-The CSV file `car-free-index.csv` contains data for all 382 U.S. metropolitan and micropolitan areas, from Carson City, Nevada all the way up to New York, New York.
+The spreadsheet file [`car-free-index.csv`](https://github.com/theatlantic/citylab-data/blob/master/car-free-index/car-free-index.csv) contains data for all 382 U.S. metropolitan and micropolitan areas, from Carson City, Nevada all the way up to New York, New York.
 A higher value on the index indicates more people relying on means other than cars to get around.